Skip to main content

 MetricDefinitionTarget

-Training TimeTime to train a modelDepends on model size
+Training TimeWall-clock time to train a modelDepends on model size and data volume

-Experiment Success Rate% of experiments that improve metrics>20% (ML is experimental)
+Experiment Success Rate% of experiments that beat the baseline>20% (ML is inherently experimental)

-Time to ProductionExperiment to deployed modelDays to weeks (not months)
+Time to ProductionFrom successful experiment to deployed modelDays to weeks, not months

 /// Our Take